Q&A: What does the US military do on the island of Guam?

 Today, Naval Base Guam is the home port for four nuclear-powered fast attack submarines and two submarine tenders.

-Anderson Air Force Base hosts a Navy helicopter squadron and Air Force bombers that rotate to Guam from the U.S. mainland.
-It has two 2-mile long runways and large fuel and munitions storage facilities.
+Andersen Air Force Base hosts a Navy helicopter squadron and Air Force bombers that rotate to Guam from the U.S. mainland.
+It has two 2-mile (

 Altogether, 7,000 U.S. military personnel are stationed on Guam.
 Most are sailors and airmen.
 The military plans to move thousands of U.S. Marines to Guam from Okinawa in southern Japan.